Sponsored by the Center for Relationship Studies

 Todd Essig, PhD, is a Training and Supervising Analyst at the William Alanson White Institute.
 He is an expert in the field of technology-mediated therapy and relationships.
 He writes “Managing Mental Wealth” for Forbes, where he covers the intersection of technology, public life and private experience.
 He maintains a busy clinical practice in New York City where he treats individuals and couples.

-- Identify the main way technology facilitates intimacy and the main way it hinders intimacy in partners and families
+- Identify the main way technology hinders intimacy in partners and families

 - Assess one risk and one benefit to intimacy associated with cyber sex

-- Iidentify 2 strategies to assist clients in mindful use of technology
+- Identify 2 strategies to assist clients in mindful use of technology

 What Happens When You Can Always Get What You Want —Sex-bots and Text Therapy.
 Todd Essig, Forbes, Aug.
 13, 2017